 A smooth, continuous hard surface should be provided throughout the entire length of the temporary sidewalk.
 There should be no curbs or abrupt changes in grade or terrain that could cause tripping or be a barrier to wheelchair use.

-The width of the sidewalk should be a minimum of 1500 mm (60 in.) for the temporary route.
+The width of the sidewalk should be a minimum of 60 in. for the temporary route.
 Traffic control devices and other construction materials and features should not intrude into the usable width of the sidewalk (permanent or temporary).
-When it is not possible to maintain a minimum width of 1500 mm (60 in) throughout the entire length of the sidewalk, a 1500 x 1500 mm (60 x 60 in) passing space should be provided at least every 60 m (200 ft), to allow individuals in wheelchairs to pass.
+When it is not possible to maintain a minimum width of 60 in throughout the entire length of the sidewalk, a 60 x 60 in passing space should be provided at least every 200 ft, to allow individuals in wheelchairs to pass.

-Signs and other devices mounted lower than 2.1 m (7 ft) above the temporary sidewalk should not project more than 100 mm (4 in) into accessible sidewalks.
+Signs and other devices mounted lower than 7 ft above the temporary sidewalk should not project more than 4 in into accessible sidewalks.

 BUS STOPS